 The following passage confirms a cynical belief (a kind way of saying suspicion) that the fights were filmed up close so as to capture Bruce’s charisma than the choreography of the characters that he’s fighting, making it far more of a vanity project than even something by Jackie (who is a less generous choreographer than Sammo): “The film really commits to Bruce.
 When he gives a look, when he pauses before he starts a fight, well, you commit to that.
 You hold on that.
 You make that the high point of the scene, and you don’t cut away.
 We could have shot and edited the film in a way where we didn’t commit to that.
 Bob had that commitment, and I helped him with that.
 Sometimes I would hold on Bruce much longer than seemed necessary.
 It’s a very simple movie, but the commitment to that character was total.”

 Bruce could’ve been cast in musicals (especially a Peking Opera one given the prestigious background of his father).
-Yuen Wah spoke highly of Bruce in a way that reminded of me of Donnie Yen’s first two movies with Yuen Woo-Ping: “No matter what type of music I played, he could easily create the impromptu dancing steps and combined Kung Fu in his dance.
+According to Darren Chua, Yuen Wah spoke highly of Bruce in a way that reminded me of Donnie Yen’s first two movies with Yuen Woo-Ping: “No matter what type of music I played, he could easily create the impromptu dancing steps and combined Kung Fu in his dance.
 He would dance and at the same time punched and showed off his muscles, he immersed Yin-Yang in his dancing totally.
 I and the other stuntmen were completely in awe!”

-Maria Yi reiterated the sentiment: “I never expect Bruce could dance so superbly well.
+According to Darren, Maria Yi reiterated the sentiment: “I never expect Bruce could dance so superbly well.
 After the outdoor shooting at Pak Chong, we arrived in Bangkok.
 One day, uncle Lo Wei took us to the nightclub for dancing.
 When the music began, Bruce rushed to the center of the dance floor and started dancing.
 He immersed himself in the music totally.
-His dancing was astoundingly wonderful, especially in the light dancing, I saw him dance extremely fast with a variety of steps and styles.
+His dancing was astoundingly wonderful, especially in the light.
+I saw him dance extremely fast with a variety of steps and styles.
 I believe no one was able to match him.
 All the people in the nightclub were all astonished and mesmerised by his incredible dancing.”